A rocket booster and a dead satellite might collide tonight, illustrating the ‘ticking time bomb’ of space debris

 In the meantime, the problem isn’t going away.

 The two objects hurtling toward each other Thursday evening are fairly large — the combined mass is more than 6,000 pounds, according to LeoLabs.
-With each traveling some 17,000 m.p.h., a collision could be catastrophic, and there is nothing anybody can do to push them off course.
+With each traveling some 17,000 mph, a collision could be catastrophic, and there is nothing anybody can do to push them off course.

 “Neither object is maneuverable, so there is nothing to do but watch,” said Todd Harrison, the director of the aerospace security project at the Center for Strategic and International Studies.
 “At an altitude of more than [600 miles], the debris will linger for many decades.”